thetipu33/SCMON-16/README.md

 ##Overview
 The purpose of the task is to track fraudulous transactions.
 ##Structure
-SCMON-16 has following structure.
-###Main
-Main folder of SCMON-16 contains the Job files.
+Main directory of SCMON-16 contains the Job files.
 The entry point of the mapping is "Job_Main_Transaction_Monitoring.kjb".
-It also contains 2 more folders **Transformations** and **Mail Files**.
+It also contains 2 more directories **Transformations** and **Mail Files**.
 ####File List
 #####SCMON-16
 ```